Re-train your brain

 Our eating disorder treatment center in California is here to help people who are suffering from any kind of eating disorder, including anorexia nervosa, bulimia nervosa, binge-eating disorder and more.
 We believe in an individualistic approach to curing an eating disorder, and we offer several different forms of psychotherapy alongside many different holistic techniques.
 We promote healthy, meditative, positive socialization for our clients, and medically, if needed, clients consult with our psychiatrist who prescribes appropriate medication.

-Enlight Treatment Center serves as a safe place for those suffering from eating disorders and are in need of treatment.
+Enlight Treatment Center’s dual diagnosis program in California serves as a safe place for those suffering from eating disorders and are in need of treatment.
 We highly recommend getting help for your eating disorder to ensure no long-term, irreversible damage to your body and your mind, and if you have already suffered physical side effects of an eating disorder, it is possible to reverse the damage done to your body and your brain.

 Our inpatient treatment facility in California has a staff of trained medical professionals whose mission it is to help you overcome the eating disorder using methods that work specifically for you.
 We want to see all of our clients receive the attention and care that they need and deserve throughout their stay.
 At Enlight Treatment Center we believe that our clients deserve a future that is free of suffering, and our clients owe it to themselves and their future to receive help from dedicated, trained professionals who are passionate about improving lives and curing mental and physical disorders.
 Enlight Treatment Center is here every step of the way, beginning with the initial diagnosis, throughout treatment, and finally through aftercare where we provide the resources our patients need to stay on a healthy path.
 We want you to get back to feeling like and looking like your best, most healthy self, and we are extremely dedicated to helping you get there and stay there as you move toward a more positive future.